I Don't Know Why I Act This Way

 I Don't Know Why I Act This Way is the fourth solo album by American singer-songwriter Jude Cole, released by Island Records on September 25, 1995.

 A follow-up effort to Start the Car and A View from 3rd Street, I Don't Know Why I Act This Way discusses a variety of human emotions and conditions.
 Described as Cole's most "intense" lyrical effort, it is complete with complex arrangements and production.
-The album cover depicts Cole in the right foreground, while the background is a direct recreation of Edward Hopper's works.
-Specifically, the left side bears a very strong resemblance to Nighthawks, while the right is a direct copy of 7 AM.
+The album cover depicts Cole in the foreground, with the background a direct recreation of Edward Hopper's work.
+Specifically, the left side bears a powerful resemblance to Nighthawks, while the right is a direct copy of 7 AM.